koodikulma-fi/data-signals/README.md

 // ..
 At Contexts level data refreshing uses 0ms timeout by default, and refreshes are always triggered all in sync. myContext.setData({ simple: "no" });
 myContext.setInData("something.deep", false);
-myContext.setInData("something.deep", true);
-myContext.refreshData("something.deep"); // Trigger refresh manually.
+myContext.refreshData("something.deep"); // Trigger a refresh manually.
 myContext.refreshData(["something.deep", "simple"], 5); // Add keys and force the next cycle to be triggered after 5ms timeout. myContext.refreshData(true, null); // Just refresh everything, and do it now (with `null` as the timeout).